 Our range of wines continues to change and grow.
 We now offer two whites, two rosé wines and four stunning reds complete the range.

-You can read more about our bends and discover more of our creations by visiting our e-boutique
+You can find out more about our wines by visiting our e-shop.

-There are 13 different grape varieties within the Seigneurie de Peyrat, each treated to perfection.
-Due to the wine-making history of the region, vineyards here are called ‘Patchwork’.
-Specific to the Languedoc Roussillon,
+There are 13 different varieties of grapes at the Seigneurie de Peyrat.
+Due to the region's winemaking history, the vineyards here are referred to as "Patchwork".

-Our viticulture values are at the heart of everything we do, they include the respect of land and nature along with the people who cultivate it.
-Our vines are treated purely and to enable the vines to increase their natural defences, we prefer organic compost to chemical fertilisers.
+Our viticultural values are at the heart of everything we do, they include respect for the land and nature as well as the people who cultivate our soils.
+We try to increase the natural defenses of our vines and we prefer organic compost to chemical fertilizers.

-You can see the full vineyard on the map below.
+You can discover the complete vineyard on the map below.

 At the Seigneurie de Peyrat, each parcel, each grape variety is independently vinified in order to be able to appreciate is uniqueness.